dpat/debserve/README.md

 - sudo docker run -e REPO_NAME=example -e DISTRIBUTION=stable -e COMPONENT=contrib -p 4000:80 -v ~/test-debs:/debs davidpatawaran/debserve

+run with --name $NAME to name the container, and --restart always to have the container restart whenever it exits

-to consume packages, add 'deb http://repourl/ testing main' to /etc/apt/sources.list and apt-get update
+to consume packages, add 'deb http://$HOSTIP:$PORT/ $DISTRIBUTION $COMPONENT' to /etc/apt/sources.list and apt-get update

 ***docker run flags***

+- The -d flag (detached) runs the container in the background and prints the container's ID

 - The -e flag passes an environmental variable to the Docker container, to be used within the script.